guicho271828/CL-CUDD/README.md

 * `+TIMES+` (originally Cudd_addTimes) -- Integer and floating point multiplication.
 * `+PLUS+` (originally Cudd_addPlus) -- Integer and floating point addition

+Another  way  to  construct an  ADD  is  to  convert  the corresponding  BDD  by `bdd->add` function.
+(This case applies only to the case where 0-1 ADDs suffice, i.e. ADDs with only 0 or 1 terminal nodes).

 ### Representing a family of set using ZDD

-ZDD is notoriously famous among Japanese CS researchers due to the hype in https://www.youtube.com/watch?v=Q4gTV4r0zRs .
-It is actually quite powerful and is a better option than BDD when *most of the paths leads to the zero-node*, and is particularly useful for representing a family of sets.
+ZDD is notoriously famous among Japanese CS researchers due to this hyped youtube video https://www.youtube.com/watch?v=Q4gTV4r0zRs .
+No, it is actually quite powerful and is a better option than BDD when *most of the paths leads to the zero-node*, and is particularly useful for representing a family of sets.

+One way to construct a ZDD is to call either of conversion functions `bdd->zdd-simple` and `bdd->zdd-cover`.
+The first function directly maps a BDD variable into a ZDD variable, i.e. 1-to-1 manner.
+The second function converts a BDD into a *cover* representation by mapping each BDD variable into corresponding **on** and **off** variables, which is more efficient.